Van Long Nature Reserve – the Best Boat Ride in Vietnam! (2024)

 As for the time of day to go: close to sunset the colors the sun makes are reportedly the best.
 That means sometime in the late afternoon between 15:00 and 17:00.

-This being said, I was there in the morning between 9:00 and 10:30 and it was still pretty nice.
+This being said, I was there in the morning between 9:00 and 10:30 and it was quite enjoyable.

-Why choose the Van Long boat ride over Tam Coc and Trang An?
+Why choose the Van Long boat ride over Tam Coc or Trang An?

 Well, do you really have to choose?
 They are all in the same region, a mere couple of miles from each other, and each quite impressive.
 Choosing is losing.